 All around the lotus are walkways with beautiful curved balustrades, bridges and stairs, which surround the nine pools representing the floating leaves of the lotus.
 Apart from serving an obvious aesthetic function, the pools also help ventilate the building.

 The lotus, as seen from outside, has three sets of leaves or petals, all of which are made out of thin concrete shells.
 The outermost set of nine petals, called the ‘entrance leaves’, open outwards and form the nine entrances all around the outer annular hall.
 The next set of nine petals, called the ‘outer leaves’, point inwards.
 The entrance and outer leaves together cover the outer hall.
 The third set of nine petals, called the ‘inner leaves’, appears to be partly closed.
 Only the tips open out, somewhat like a partly opened bud.
 This portion, which rises above the rest, forms the main structure housing the central hall.
 Near the top where the leaves separate out, nine radial beams provide the necessary lateral support.
-Since the lotus is open at the top, a glass and steel roof made out of metal fabrication at the level of the radial beams provides protection from rain and facilitates the entry of natural light into the auditorium.
+Since the lotus is open at the top, a glass and steel roof at the level of the radial beams provides protection from rain and facilitates the entry of natural light into the auditorium.

 Below the entrance leaves and outer leaves, nine massive arches rise in a ring.
 A row of steps through each arch lead into the main hall The inner leaves enclose the interior dome in a canopy made of crisscrossing ribs and shells of intricate pattern.
 When viewed from inside, each layer of ribs and shells disappear as it rises, behind the next, lower layer.
 Some of the ribs converge radially and meet at a central hub.
 The radial beams emanating from the inner leaves described earlier meet at the centre of the building and rest on this hub.
 A neoprene pad is provided between the radial beams and the top of the interior dome to allow lateral movement caused by the effects of temperature changes and wind.